 As a Chaplain, he was given the honourary rank of Captain and was initially assigned to the 41st Battalion, a short-lived French speaking unit out of Quebec.
 The Battalion embarked for England on October 18, 1915.

-Life after the war: It appears Father Joseph was sent to work, or, perhaps, to convalesce, in Vermont, in the United States, soon after his return to Canada.
+Life after the war: In October of 1917, Father Joseph travelled to Troy, New York.
 There is a record with the U.S. Records of Aliens Pre-Examined in Canada, for Reverend Joseph O. Lizotte dated October 17, 1917, in Quebec City.
-This meant he could live in the United States without paying American taxes.
+This permitted him to live in the United States without paying American taxes.

-It is not known when he returned to Canada, however, he was in Keewatin by at least April 2, 1919 and was carrying out duties in the Keewatin Catholic parish as evidenced by a marriage he carried out on April 30 of that same year.
+It is not known when he returned to Canada; however, he was in Keewatin at St. Louis Roman Catholic Church by at least April 2,1919 and was carrying out duties in the Keewatin parish as evidenced by a marriage he performed on April 30 of that same year.
 The Reverend’s mother came to live with him in Keewatin and died there on April 15, 1926.
 She is buried in the Lake of the Woods Cemetery.
-It was in this same year Father Joseph became Chaplain at the St. Boniface Sanatorium in Manitoba.
+It was in this same year Father Joseph became Chaplain at the St. Boniface Sanitorium in Manitoba.

 The newspaper article (in three parts) is from the Kenora Miner and News April 2, 1919